Myth no.1: Sweet’s syndrome is a condition that’s caused by eating too much sugar or is something to do with diabetes.

 Myth no.9: Boosting the immune system will cure Sweet’s syndrome.

 Fact: In people with Sweet’s syndrome, the innate immune system is overactive and not underactive.
-Boosting the immune system, i.e. increasing immune system activity, will not help, and might even make symptoms worse if the Sweet’s syndrome has developed secondary to an autoimmune condition.
+Boosting the immune system, i.e. increasing immune system activity, won’t help, and might even make symptoms worse if the Sweet’s syndrome has developed secondary to an autoimmune condition.
 Read more here.